-Easy Moussaka Greek Vegetable Bake is packed with eggplant and zucchini for a warming, nourishing and totally satisfying dinner.
-We’ve cut a few corners on this 300 year old recipe to bring you a simplified version, using our homemade pasta sauce and a quick and easy béchamel white sauce.
+Easy Greek Moussaka Bake is filled with layers of baked eggplant, zucchini and fried potato and melted together with red-wine infused mince and topped with a bechamel golden cheesy crust.
+We’ve cut a few corners on this 300 year old recipe to bring you a simplified version, using our homemade pasta sauce (or passata) and a shortcut way to cook the bechamel white sauce.

 Okay so, we’ll fess up.
 It might have taken us a wee bit longer to cook AND shoot this recipe than we estimated.